by Justin Williams

 ”He was exceptional,” I said. ”He commanded me to be his legacy, but I have no idea where to begin.
 I have no idea how to go on.”

-She put a hand on my shoulder and looked up at me, eyes wide open, maybe even with compassion.
+She put a hand on my shoulder and looked up at me, and smiled.
+Was that compassion?
 With the Clockmaker gone, maybe I was the last piece of him she could cling to.
 Or maybe she was just being kind.

 ”It’ll be tough without him,” she said, ”but we have to press on.
 Let his memory live on with you, his dreams, his hopes.
 Besides, you have to follow his commands, don’t you?”
 She winked.